Chlorine gas drying

 LiquiSonic®enables a reduction in laboratory costs by eliminating manual sampling:

 To protect plant components from corrosion, the water content in the chlorine gas must be less than 30 ppm.
-By continuously monitoring the sulfuric acid in the respective scrubber, the required purity of the chlorine gas (less than 30 ppm H20) can be ensured.
+Continuous monitoring of the sulfuric acid in the respective scrubber ensures the required purity of the chlorine gas (less than 30 ppm H20) can be ensured.

-Chlorine is one of the most important basic chemicals and is among the most produced chemicals worldwide.
-Chlorine is industrially produced through the chlor-alkali electrolysis.
+Chlorine is one of the most important basic chemicals and is one of the most produced chemicals worldwide.
+Chlorine is produced on a large scale by the chlor-alkali electrolysis.
 The starting material for electrolysis is an aqueous sodium chloride solution (NaCl).
-By-products include hydrogen and caustic soda, which are also further processed in large quantities by the chemical industry.
+By-products are hydrogen and caustic soda, which are also recycled in large quantities by the chemical industry.
 In the chlor-alkali process, different electrolytic methods are used, with the diaphragm, membrane, or amalgam process being themost common production technologies.